Atilia gens: Branches and cognomina

 Under the Republic, the cognomina of the Atilii included Bulbus, Calatinus, Luscus, Priscus, Regulus, Nomentanus, and Serranus.
 Of these, only Regulus and Serranus appear to constitute a distinct family, with the Serrani being descended from the Reguli.
 The only cognomina found on coins are Saranus, which appears to be the same as Serranus, and Nomentanus.

 Luscus, the first surname associated with the Atilii appearing in history, was a common name originally describing someone with poor eyesight, belonging to a large class of cognomina derived from the physical characteristics of individuals.
 This is the surname as given in Dionysius, although some sources amend it to Longus, originally referring to someone particularly tall.
 It has been argued that Lucius Atilius Luscus, one of the first consular tribunes elected in 444 BC, was a patrician, since the first plebeians were elected to that office in 400; and most if not all of the ancient patrician gentes possessed plebeian branches, which frequently came to eclipse the fame of their patrician forebears.
 However, the lists of consular tribunes from both 444 and 422 contain names that are otherwise regarded as plebeian, and according to tradition the office was created with the intention that its members should be elected from either order, so in all probability Luscus, like all of the other Atilii, was plebeian.

 Priscus, a personal cognomen belonging to one of the early Atilii, usually translates as "elder", and probably served to distinguish its bearer from younger Atilii of his era.

-Bulbus, an onion, belongs to a class of surname derived from everyday objects, although the circumstances by which such cognomina were acquired by individuals is seldom known.
+Bulbus, an onion, belongs to a class of surnames derived from everyday objects, although the circumstances by which such cognomina were acquired by individuals is seldom known.
 The name is comparable to Caepio, a cognomen with much the same meaning.

 The Atilii Reguli were the most illustrious of their gens.
 The surname Regulus is a diminutive of Rex, a king.
 This family rose to prominence in the time of the Samnite Wars, and continued down to the interval between the First and Second Punic Wars, at which time it was supplanted by that of Serranus or Saranus.
 The Atilii Serrani continued down to the time of Cicero, before fading into obscurity.

 Calatinus, also found as Caiatinus, the surname of Aulus Atilius Calatinus, a hero of the First Punic War, probably refers either to the town of Cales in Campania, or to the neighboring town of Caia.
 One of the Atilii Reguli had previously obtained the surname Calenus, in consequence of a battle fought at Cales in 335 BC.
-Likewise, Nomentanus, the name of one of the Atilii during the late Republic, is clearly derived from the Nomentum, an ancient city of Latium, although his particular connection with that town is unknown.
+Likewise, Nomentanus, the name of one of the Atilii during the late Republic, is derived from the Nomentum, an ancient city of Latium, although his particular connection with that town is unknown.